-With a slimline design and slender crescent-shaped silver base, the LG 27UD88-W makes everything else on test look comparatively clunky.
+With a slimline design and slender crescent-shaped silver base, the LG 27UD88-W makes most desktop monitors look comparatively clunky.
 The only real compromise is that, while tilt, height and pivot facilities are available, there’s no swivel mechanism built into the base.

 There’s a good range of input ports, including DP, dual HDMI and USB Type-C, along with a USB 3.0 hub that has two downstream ports.
 Instead of a row of physical or ‘virtual’ touch-sensitive buttons along the lower edge of the bezel, there’s a neat joystick-like controller under the bottom of the screen.
 This enables easy selection of wide-ranging display modes including sRGB, but, unfortunately, there’s no dedicated Adobe RGB preset.

 In our tests, the monitor scored very highly for colour accuracy in sRGB mode, gaining virtually nothing from a custom calibration.
-However, gamut for the Adobe RGB colour space is a little lacking compared with the likes of the BenQ and Eizo monitors on test.
-Detail in very dark lowlights tends to be slightly disappointing.
+However, gamut for the Adobe RGB colour space is a little lacking compared with some competing screens from BenQ and Eizo.
+Detail in very dark lowlights also tends to be slightly disappointing.

-It’s a quality display monitor that’s also good for business
+It’s a quality display that’s also good for business

 Standard and ‘photo’ viewing modes are accompanied by text, gaming, movie and dynamic modes, but there’s no preset for the Adobe RGB colour space.
 Connection ports include DP, DVI and HDMI, along with a USB 3.0 hub.
-Unusually, the MultiSync EA275UHD also features built-in speakers, only matched by the larger ViewSonic monitor in this test group.
-Touch-sensitive virtual control buttons are on the lower and right-hand bezel edges.
+Unusually, the MultiSync EA271U also features built-in speakers, though with an output of only 2W each, they're of limited aural appeal.
+Touch-sensitive virtual control buttons are easily accessible on the lower bezel.

 Used in its sRGB preset, the NEC proved disappointingly inaccurate for colour rendition, with a noticeably red colour cast.
-Switch to the default viewing mode, however, and colour accuracy is transformed, beating even the BenQ (though the BenQ delivers better results after a custom calibration).
+Switch to the default viewing mode, however, and this monitor really shifts gear, producing spectacularly accurate colours.
 Brightness uniformity is boosted by a dedicated uniformity-enhancing mode.
-Gamut for the Adobe RGB colour space is good, if not great.
+Gamut for the Adobe RGB color space is good, but not great.